-Do you own a rental property in Upstate or are you thinking about buying one?
+Do you own a rental property in South Carolina or are you thinking about buying one?
 Knowing how to make cost-effective improvements can make a huge difference in how much you are bringing in each month.
-In our latest post, we discuss six cost-effective ways to improve your Upstate rental property.
+In our latest post, we discuss six cost-effective ways to improve your South Carolina rental property.

 There is nothing like a fresh coat of paint in an old and dreary room.
 Painting the walls can change the entire appearance of a room.
 It can go from dull and dreary to bright and inviting.
 Even if you are painting with a similar color to what was there, freshening it up, covering all the dings, and repairing old holes will make the room look a million times better.
 Painting can be done relatively quickly and inexpensively, especially when you choose to handle the labor part of it yourself.